clemente-lab/CUTIE/README.md

 # CUTIE #

-CUTIE is a python module for evaluating pairwise correlations in a dataset for influential points using various methods, including CUTIE, jackknifing, and bootstrapping.
+CUTIE is a python module for evaluating pairwise correlations in a dataset for influential points via resampling.
 Detailed information about the package can be found in the accompanying publication.

 Questions and concerns should be sent to kbu314@gmail.com.

 ## Requirements ##
 ---